 Labor and delivery injuries that result in the newborn's death are the most emotionally charged and legally complex of all childbirth medical malpractice cases, and can lead to the filing of a wrongful death lawsuit.

-The injuries detailed above are not always the result of medical negligence on the part of a doctor or nurse.
+The injuries detailed above are not always the result of medical negligence on the part of a doctor, nurse, or hospital.
 Determining whether legal liability exists usually means applying medical malpractice law to the facts of the case, via a four-step process.

 The first step is establishing the appropriate medical standard of care that applied to the situation in which the mother or child was injured.
-For instance, if the defendant is an obstetrician, the court would compare the defendant's actions to those of a similarly-skilled and trained obstetrician in a similar community or setting—not to an emergency room surgeon, oncologist, or advanced practice registered nurse with a specialty in women's reproductive health.
-The plaintiff's lawyer will usually rely on a qualified medical expert to testify as to the proper medical standard of care.
+For example, if the person being sued (the "defendant") is an obstetrician, the court would compare the defendant's actions to those of a similarly-skilled and trained obstetrician in a similar community or setting—not to an emergency room surgeon, oncologist, or advanced practice registered nurse with a specialty in women's reproductive health.
+The person suing (the "plaintiff") will typically rely on a qualified medical expert to testify as to the proper medical standard of care.

 The appropriate level of care also takes into account the medical information available to the health care professional at the time of the injury.
-Courts recognize that it's not fair to use hindsight to hold a doctor legally liable for something they couldn't have known at the time the injury took place.
+Courts recognize that it's not fair to use hindsight to hold providers legally liable for something they couldn't have known at the time an injury took place.